• Skip to primary navigation

 Increase in public safety:

-Though it’s hard to believe, AI in transportation can lead to an improvement of security in public spaces.
-That’s because public transports could track crime data in real-time, aiding the police in their patrolling and increasing their efficiency in crime prevention by identifying and monitoring crime-ridden areas.
+Though it’s hard to believe, AI in transportation can lead to an improvement in security in public spaces.
+That’s because public transport could track crime data in real time, aiding the police in their patrolling and increasing their efficiency in crime prevention by identifying and monitoring crime-ridden areas.

 Enhancement in traffic flow: